hartym/LeanJS/README.rst

 Goals
 :::::

-* Setup a full-featured universal NodeJS + React project fast.
+* Setup a full-featured universal NodeJS / React / Redux project fast.
 * Don't setup a hammer if you only need a screwdriver.
 * Focus on value, get to code in seconds, not hours.